NoNameMOD/qb-radio/README.md

-# qb-phone + Saltychat
+# qb-radio + Saltychat
-Advanced Phone for QB-Core Framework :iphone:
+Advanced Radio for QB-Core Framework

 modified by Thodde26